naokishibuya/car-driving-simulator/README.md

 ### 1. Before cloning this repository

 Install [Git LFS](https://git-lfs.github.com) to properly pull over large texture and model assets.

-Once, Git LFS is installed, run the following command once per your git account to enable it.
+Run the following command once per your git account to enable it.

 ```
 git lfs install